 Never say never

-You can't chan
+You can't change human na

 I was talking to a couple of people last night about something that happened back in 07 and in the course of retrieving the threads involved so we could all have a laugh about it, I noticed something; everyone in the thread was mostly being cool to each other.
 There was some nastiness, but it was subtle.